 We have to keep it in mind that, in calculating the ${\rm SFR_{radio}}$ using Equation (\ref{eqn:radioSFR}), we do not consider the contribution from thermal radio emissions but regard all the radio flux observed with VLA as the non-thermal emission.
 The contribution of thermal emission to the total radio luminosity at $\nu_{\rm rest}=9.3$ GHz is roughly $\sim25\%$ in the local starburst galaxy M82 \citep{condon_radio_1992}.
-Inferring from this example, the non-thermal radio luminosity $L_{\rm NT}$ may get smaller than the total radio luminosity at $\nu_{\rm rest}=9.3$ GHz observed with VLA by a factor of $\sim0.75$, which results in decreasing $SFR_{\rm radio}$ (black squares in left panels) by the same factor.
-However, this displacement ($\sim0.1$ dex) affects the ${\rm SFR_{radio}}$ only slightly and change the ${\rm SFR_{radio}}$ within its uncertainty, thus this effect is negligible.
+Inferring from this example, the non-thermal radio luminosity $L_{\rm NT}$ may get smaller than the total radio luminosity at $\nu_{\rm rest}=9.3$ GHz observed with VLA by a factor of $\sim0.75$, which results in decreasing ${\rm SFR_{radio}}$ (black squares in left panels) by the same factor.
+However, this displacement ($\sim0.1$ dex) affects the ${\rm SFR_{radio}}$ only slightly and changes the ${\rm SFR_{radio}}$ within its uncertainty, thus this effect is negligible.

-Considering these results of comparisons, estimations using SMC law as the dust extinction law in SED fitting is consistent with independent observations, and the weighted-mean using both results with Calzetti and SMC law is also acceptable.
-However, estimations using Calzetti law seems to be in tension, and resulting SFRF (and SFRD) with Calzetti law may be overestimated.
-Since the comparison is only for a part of the final sample of this work, a further investigation is needed to examine more robustly including much deeper FIR observations and enlarging the sample size.
+Considering these results of comparisons, estimations using SMC law as the dust attenuation law in SED fitting is consistent with independent observations.
+However, estimations using Calzetti law or Calzetti+SMC seem to be in tension, and their resulting SFRF (and SFRD) may be overestimated.
+Since the comparison is only for part of the final sample of this work, a further investigation is needed to examine more robustly including much deeper FIR observations and enlarging the sample size.